nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 [Low-level properties](AdvancedSettings/Low-Level-Properties.md) `ai.commitMessageRewording.*` can be used to customize this process.

-# Move to reference

-   - _Use GitHub models globally_
-     SmartGit will add configuration to use the default LLM to your global `git.config` file.
-     This will apply to all repositories on your local computer.

-   - _Use GitHub models for this repository_ - SmartGit will add configuration to use the default LLM to the `git/config` file in the current repository only.

-   - _Configure manually_ - This will take you to the [AI Configuration](../Integration/AI.md) page showing you how to add `ai-llm` and `ai-commit-message` sections to your git configuration files.

-   - Disable AI configuration (selected by default) - this setting disables SmartGit AI integration.

 #### Note
 > You can reset SmartGit's AI configuration by removing all `ai-llm` and `ai-commit-message` from your git config files (global, personal and / or repository)